stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 in general.

-## Conclusion ##
+## 6. Conclusion ##

-Congratulations!
-You have now completed the OpenACC part of the tutorial.
+Congratulations, you have now completed the OpenACC part of the tutorial.
 You should now understand the basic OpenACC transformations provided by PSyclone and how these can be used to accelerate NEMO-style code on a GPU.